 This Big Brother-ish approach is one of a panoply of efforts to promote a basic tenet of infection prevention, hand-washing, or as it is more clinically known in the hospital industry, hand-hygiene.
 With drug-resistant superbugs on the rise, according to a recent report by the federal Centers for Disease Control and Prevention, and with hospital-acquired infections costing $30 billion and leading to nearly 100,000 patient deaths a year, hospitals are willing to try almost anything to reduce the risk of transmission.

 Studies have shown that without encouragement, hospital workers wash their hands as little as 30 percent of the time that they interact with patients.
 So in addition to the video snooping, hospitals across the country are training hand-washing coaches, handing out rewards like free pizza and coffee coupons, and admonishing with “red cards.”
 They are using radio-frequency ID chips that note when a doctor has passed by a sink, and undercover monitors, who blend in with the other white coats, to watch whether their colleagues are washing their hands for the requisite 15 seconds, as long as it takes to sing the “Happy Birthday” song….

-In order to meet the standards of scientific proof in medicine, it’s not enough that you point out that they don’t know what they’re doing, which is a given when dealing with the human body.
+In order to meet the standards of “science” in medicine, it’s not enough that you point out that they don’t have a clue what they’re doing, which is a given when tinkering with the innards of the human body.
 You have to discover some new principle of nature and show how their refusal to acknowledge their ignorance and act with appropriate caution causes harm.
-And when their “patients” are disposable or powerless to sue, even that’s not enough.
+And when their “patients” are children or powerless to sue, even that’s not enough.